amcginlay/docker-debug-nodejs/README.md

 - [Microsoft's Docker Extension](https://github.com/microsoft/vscode-docker) for VSCode is installed
 - Ports 5000 and 9229 on the local machine and not currently in use

-## Steps to demo debugging in docker-based NodeJS installation
+## Steps to demo debugging in docker-based NodeJS application
 - Clone this repo
 - Open VSCode against this cloned folder
 - In the VSCode terminal, run `docker-compose --build up`